virtusize/virtusize.github.io/source/integration-guide/measurements.rst

 Bulk Upload
 -----------

-The second way to provide measurements is via the bulk upload, using the excel template.
-This option is most suited for medium sized retailers and single brand stores with seasonal collections.
+The second way of providing measurements is via the bulk upload, using our excel template.
+This option is most suited if you are a medium sized retailer or single brand store with seasonal collections.

 1. Login into our `admin <http://www.virtusize.com/admin/>`_ with your credentials.